swcarpentry/training-course/_submissions/round-07/5/2014-02-05-motivation-story-and-thoughts-on-how-to-enable-it-in-the-class.md

 tags:
   - Motivation
 ---
-For my Bachelors&#8217; degree final project we implemented a mp3 player from
+For my Bachelors' degree final project we implemented a mp3 player from
 scratch, the whole thing: hardware, firmware and software.
 My tasks were to
 implement part of the firmware that run in the micro-controller (Fat32 and USB
 logic) and all the device drivers for different Operating Systems: Linux and